j-helland/s2-indexing-experiments/README.md

 All non-hashmap data structures tested here require significantly more memory (~5x more in these benchmarks).
 This is a known problem with traditional radix trees, which typically have a large number of unused children nodes; various enhancements have been made to compress the tree
 - [Adaptive Radix Tree (ART)](https://db.in.tum.de/~leis/papers/ART.pdf)
 - [Pruning Radix Tree](https://github.com/wolfgarbe/PruningRadixTrie)

+NOTE: These benchmarks were run on an M1 Macbook Pro 16 GB running Ventura 13.4.1